Resonances for obstacles in hyperbolic space: Introduction

-When $ n \geq 3 $ the proof is based on the vector field method of Morawetz (\S \ref{s:moe}); to obtain an argument valid also when $ n = 2 $ (where the estimate is sharp when $ \mathcal O = \emptyset $) we use an approach based on ideas from general relativity and estimates on resonant states (\S \ref{s:rela}).
-The hyperbolic space version of Morawetz's estimate for $ n \geq 3 $ and a slight refinement of the argument from \cite{Moa} gives an improvement for small obstacles in odd dimensions; this is due to the sharp Huyghens principle.
+For the proof, we use the characterization of resonances and resonant states given by Vasy \cite{vasy2,vasy1}, and use ideas from general relativity to prove estimates on resonant states directly (\S \ref{s:rela}).
+In dimensions $n\geq 3$, we give an alternative argument based on the vector field method of Morawetz (\S \ref{s:moe}) and prove exponential energy decay for solutions of a certain wave equation on $\HH^n_\kappa$ with Dirichlet boundary conditions on $\partial\mathcal O$.
+(Relating such decay estimates to bounds for resonances via resonance expansions of waves, discussed in Theorem~\ref{t:expansion} below, requires the technical assumption that the boundary $\partial\mathcal O$ be nowhere flat to infinite order: this is sufficient in order for the resolvent to satisfy high energy estimates.)
+Using a hyperbolic space version of Morawetz's estimate for $ n \geq 3 $ and a slight refinement of the argument from \cite{Moa} gives an improvement for small obstacles in odd dimensions; this is due to the sharp Huyghens principle.